 Prof. Dr. Michael Hengartner

-Michael Hengartner, a Swiss-Canadian citizen, was born in St. Gallen, Switzerland in 1966 and grew up in Québec City, Canada.
+Michael Hengartner, a Swiss-Canadian citizen, was born in St. Gallen, Switzerland, in 1966 and grew up in Québec City, Canada.
 He studied biochemistry at the Université Laval in Québec City.
 After earning his PhD at the Massachusetts Institute of Technology with Nobel laureate H. Robert Horvitz, he was head of a research group at the Cold Spring Harbor Laboratory in the USA from 1994 to 2001.
-In 2001, he was appointed professor for molecular biology at the newly created Ernst Hadorn Chair at the Institute of Molecular Life Sciences, University of Zurich.
-From 2009 to 2014, he acted as dean of the Faculty of Science.
-In 2014 he was appointed rector of the University of Zurich.
-Since 2016 he also acts as the president of swissuniversities.
+In 2001, he was appointed professor of molecular biology at the newly created Ernst Hadorn Chair at the Institute of Molecular Life Sciences, University of Zurich.
+From 2009 to 2014, he held the position of dean of the Faculty of Science.
+In 2014 he was appointed President of the University of Zurich.
+Since 2016 he has also been the president of the umbrella organization swissuniversities.

 Michael Hengartner holds an Executive MBA from IMD Lausanne and is the recipient of several awards for his groundbreaking research on the molecular basis of apoptosis, among them the Swiss National Latsis Prize.
 In 2010 he was awarded the Credit Suisse Award for Best Teaching at UZH, and in 2016 he received an honory doctorate from the University of Pierre et Marie Curie and University of Paris-Sorbonne.